gokceoguzerenler/cis530_sp2021/homework/ngram-lms/ngram-lms.md

 ## Part 0: Generating N-Grams

-Write a function `ngrams(n, text)` that produces a list of all n-grams of the specified size from the input text.
-Each n-gram should consist of a 2-element tuple `(context, char)`, where the context is itself an n-length string comprised of the $n$ characters preceding the current character.
-The sentence should be padded with $n$ ~ characters at the beginning (we've provided you with `start_pad(n)` for this purpose).
-If $n=0$, all contexts should be empty strings.
-You may assume that $n\ge0$.
+Write a function `ngrams(c, text)` that produces a list of all n-grams of that use c elements of context from the input text.
+Each n-gram should consist of a 2-element tuple `(context, char)`, where the context is itself a c-length string comprised of the $c$ characters preceding the current character.
+If c=1, then produce bigrams, if c=2, trigrams.
+The sentence should be padded with $c$ ~ characters at the beginning (we've provided you with `start_pad(c)` for this purpose).
+If $c=0$, all contexts should be empty strings.
+You may assume that $c\ge0$.

 ```python
 >>> ngrams(1, 'abc')